SumoLogic/sumologic-documentation/docs/integrations/hosts-operating-systems/opentelemetry/windows-opentelemetry.md

 In this step we will be configuring the yaml file required for Windows event logs and metrics Collection.

-Any custom tags can be added as part of this step.
+Any custom fields can be tagged along with the data in this step.

 Once the details are filled in, click on the **Download YAML File** button to get the yaml file.